bobbingwide/oik-fields/readme.txt

 1. oik-fields displaying custom fields for a custom post type (CPT) called Premium plugins

 == Upgrade Notice ==
+= 1.38 =
+For anyone wanting to use virtual fields.
+Tested with WordPress 4.0-beta2

 = 1.37 =
 Required for sites wanting to use shortcode expansion in fields in tables